project-anacapa/course-github-org-tool/README.md

     You'll be asked for these pieces of information

-    * `Application name`: Something like: `ucsb-cs16-w17-signup`
+    * `Application name`: Something like: `ucsb-cs99-s15-signup`

         You can enter anything you like, but you should choose something that will be meaningful to the students enrolling in your course.
 They'll be asked whether they trust this application with their github credentials.

-    * Homepage URL: This should be `https://appname.herokuapp.com` (e.g. `https://ucsb-cs16-w17-signup.herokuapp.com`, not
+    * Homepage URL: This should be `https://appname.herokuapp.com` (e.g. `https://ucsb-cs99-s15-signup.herokuapp.com`, not
         literally `appname`.)

-    * Application description: Optional, but here you could put something like "Registration for github accounts for Prof. Smith's CS123 Course at Narnia University."
+    * Application description: Optional, but here you could put something like "Registration for github accounts for Prof. Smith's CS99 Course at Narnia University."

-    * Authorization callback URL: Should be: `https://<<your-url>>/auth/github/callback`, where `<<your-url>>` is, for example, `ucsb-cs16-w17-signup.herokuapp.com`.
+    * Authorization callback URL: Should be: `https://<<your-url>>/auth/github/callback`, where `<<your-url>>` is, for example, `ucsb-cs99-s15-signup.herokuapp.com`.
 It is important to get this exact, or the OAuth signin will not work properly.

 Once you enter all of this, you'll get back a Github-Client-Id, and a Github-Client-Secret.
-Copy these values in for OMNIAUTH_PROVIDER_KEY and OMNIAUTH_PROVIDER_SECRET.
+Keep this window open so that you can copy these values in for OMNIAUTH_PROVIDER_KEY and OMNIAUTH_PROVIDER_SECRET when you get to step 3 (deploying on Heroku).

+## Step 2: Create your `MACHINE_USER_NAME` and `MACHINE_USER_KEY`

+You now need to create these two values:

 * MACHINE_USER_NAME  This is the userid of a github "machine user" as explained
     here:     <https://developer.github.com/guides/managing-deploy-keys/#machine-users>.